babakfp/talk-about-svelte/src/content/i-like-svelte-but-i-hate-it/README.md

 	import TheDevtoArticleReply from './TheDevtoArticleReply.md'
 </script>

-# I like Svelte but, I hate it!
+# I like Svelte, but I hate it!

 *I'm angry, disappointed, and hopeful.* Why I hate Svelte?, Why I like Svelte, What is the possitive and negative points of using Svelte?, Should you learn Svelte?
 Is learning Svelte worth it?
 I'm gonna answer them all.